ALifeLivedFully-Domain/Notes.ALifeLivedFully.com/content/02 - Areas/Programming in C/Programming in C.md

 # My experience programming in C
-today i decided to start programming in the C programming language. the reason i decided to learn C is that i feel like i can get a greater understanding of how computers work and be more prepared for [Programming in Rust].
+today i decided to start relearning programming in the C programming language. the reason i decided to learn C is that i feel like i can get a greater understanding of how computers work and be more prepared for [Programming in Rust].

 I have been using nix dev/shell environments to manage dependencies lately.